Hayling Island: Sport and leisure

 Hayling Island has a non-League football club, Hayling United F.C., which plays at Hayling Park.

 Although largely residential, Hayling is also a holiday, windsurfing and sailing centre, the site where windsurfing was invented.

 In summer 2010, the Hayling Island Sailing Club hosted the 2010 World Laser Standard Senior and Junior Championships (27 August – 5 September).
 The Senior championship was won by Australian Tom Slingsby, whilst Dane Thorbjoern Schierup won the Junior competition.
 Today it is home to many different types of sailing, including a growing Fireball fleet.

-As a consequence of the island's popularity for water activities, there are two lifeboat services: Hayling Island Lifeboat Station, run by the RNLI and Hayling Island Rescue Service, an independent service run by retired RNLI helmsman, Frank Dunster.
+Because of the island's popularity for water activities, there are two lifeboat services: Hayling Island Lifeboat Station, run by the RNLI, and Hayling Island Rescue Service, an independent service run by retired RNLI helmsman Frank Dunster.

 The island hosts one of the few active Real Tennis courts in the UK.
 Founded in 1911, Seacourt Tennis club is one of only a handful in the UK where it is possible to play every recognised racquet sport.
 The racquets court itself was opened by Sir Colin Cowdrey.

 Seacourt Tennis Club also hosts a weekly fencing club featuring all ages, levels and weapons.

 Hayling Golf Club has been voted in the top 100 golf courses in the UK.
 A traditional links course, although relatively short by modern standards, the strong prevailing south-westerly winds, fast greens, gorse bushes and traditional deep links bunkers make this a stern test for any golfer.

 Funland, an amusement park situated at Beachlands, is open year-round, as is the Hayling Seaside Railway which runs from the funfair to Eastoke corner.

 The 5 mi Hayling Billy Trail is a former light rail right-of-way which has been converted to one of many footpaths on the island.
 The Ordnance Survey Explorer 120 map covers the area and the local tourist information office supplies leaflets of local interest walks.

 The Station Theatre hosts a variety of plays staged by the Hayling Island Amateur Dramatics Society, Hayling Musical Society, musical events and films throughout the year.

-The island has several churches of different denominations including 3 Anglican churches; St Peter's at Northney, St Mary's at Gable Head and the more recently built St Andrew's in South Hayling.
+The island has several churches of different denominations including three Anglican churches: St Peter's at Northney, St Mary's at Gable Head and the more recently built St Andrew's in South Hayling.